tfsec/tfsec.github.io/_docs/azure/security-center/set-required-contact-details.md

 ---
+title: azure-security-center-set-required-contact-details
-title: The required contact details should be set for security center
+description: The required contact details should be set for security center
 shortcode: azure-security-center-set-required-contact-details
 legacy:
 summary: The required contact details should be set for security center